hf-monteiro/tf-ansible-tower/README.md

 + userpass
 <br>

-### Playbooks
+### Playbook

 For the playbook section, we need to put all the files you want to use on the project, in the path defined on the project step.
-Examples playbooks are on *playbooks-examples* folder.
+Examples of playbooks are on *playbook-examples* folder.

 To execute the playbook, you need to click on the rocket icon and Ansible will execute the template you defined.